pooncs/learn_cv_with_cpp/Module_10/ex01_onnx_export/readme.md

 ## Practical Motivation
 PyTorch is great for training, but for production deployment in C++, we often use inference engines like ONNX Runtime or TensorRT.
 ONNX serves as the bridge format.

+**Analogy:** Think of PyTorch as the "Microsoft Word" document where you write and edit your book (train your model).
+It has lots of editing tools.
+ONNX is like the "PDF" file you export to.
+It's meant for distribution and reading (inference) on any device, but you don't edit it anymore.

 ## Theory: ONNX
 ONNX (Open Neural Network Exchange) is an open format built to represent machine learning models.
 It defines a common set of operators - the building blocks of machine learning and deep learning models - and a common file format to enable AI developers to use models with a variety of frameworks, tools, runtimes, and compilers.